CrowdStrike/foundry-js/README.md

 # @crowdstrike/foundry-js

-`foundry.js` javascript library provides convenient access to the CrowdStrike's Foundry API to author UI pages and extensions.
+`foundry-js` javascript library provides convenient access to the CrowdStrike's Foundry API to author UI pages and extensions.

 ### Installation